SerenityOS/serenity/Documentation/Kernel/DevelopmentGuidelines.md

 We also consider performance metrics, so a tradeoff between two mostly-contradictive metrics is to be discussed when an issue arises.

+## No hardcoded userspace paths

+To ensure the kernel stays flexible to future changes, we should not put hardcoded paths or assume where filesystem items (nor where filesystems are mounted) reside on - we should always let userspace to inform the kernel about paths and assume nothing else.
+Even when it's obvious some file will always be located in a certain path, it is considered a violation of an abstraction layer to hardcode it in the kernel code, because we put an hard effort to keep the abstractions we have intact and clean.

+There's one exception to this rule - the kernel will use a `dbgln` statement to warn the user in case that the dynamic loader is not the usual binary we use.
+To generalize the exception a bit more - debug messages (being used sparingly) with assumption of paths could be OK, as long as they never have any functional implication on the user.

 ## Documentation

 As with any documentation, it's always good to see more of it, either with a new manual page,